MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-your-it-admin-by-email-android.md

 There are different ways to report a problem or error that occurs in the Microsoft Intune and Intune Company Portal apps for Android.
 When an error occurs:

 * You can share diagnostic logs with Microsoft.
 You won't get a personal response but you do receive an incident ID.
-* You can loop-in your support person via email and share your incident ID with them for follow-up.
+* You can loop in your support person via email and share your incident ID with them for follow-up.

 This article describes how to send app logs from the Company Portal and Microsoft Intune apps, and how to access logs in the work profile.